ShihaoWang/Contact-Transition-Tree/README.md

 ```

 ## Instructions
 This package supports any humanoid robot and reads in any environment customized by the user to satisfy the need to real-world humanoid fall mitigation.
-Since this package replies on [Klampt](https://github.com/krishauser/Klampt) for operations on robot, a Klampt preferred URDF format has to be changed accordingly to enable the robot feature identification.
+Since this package relies on [Klampt](https://github.com/krishauser/Klampt) for operations on robot, a Klampt preferred URDF format has to be changed accordingly to enable the robot feature identification.
 A Klampt URDF tutorial can be found [here](https://github.com/krishauser/Klampt/blob/master/Documentation/Tutorials/Import-and-calibrate-urdf.md).

 ### Import Robot